zumasys/docs/site/jbase/jql/jqltrace/README.md

 ## Overview

 jBASE offers a TRACE/Debugging option that will produce information on how the query was processed.
-This is a little like a EXPLAIN feature in other databases.
+This is a little like the EXPLAIN feature in other databases.

 ## Usage